benbjohnson/melomel.rb/README.md

 because it had more than one argument.
 The `clear` method, however, required that a bang character be appended to the name or that the `invoke_method` be used.

+### Invoke Function

+Invoking package level functions is also handled transparently.

+	className = Melomel.invoke_function('flash.utils.getQualifiedClassName', "Some string.")

+The className will contain "String".

 ## HACKING